Is A Manual Transmission Faster Than An Automatic?

 These days, the rise of hybrids and EVs mean some cars aren’t really automatics or manuals.
 In these vehicles, power and torque get delivered straight to the wheels.
 There’s often no need for a typical drivetrain whatsoever.

-The answer is probably a manual transmission, provided you can drive it well unless you get a performance sequential automatic.
+The answer is likely a manual transmission, provided you can drive it well unless you get a performance sequential automatic.
 The latter will almost certainly outperform the former on a modern vehicle.
 However, both are superior to most basic automatic transmissions.

 A manual might be faster, but if you constantly ram it mercilessly into gear, you’ll damage it.
 If you’re deciding on a car for long-term daily use, consider that too.
 Maybe an automatic is best, after all.